 Yes, just add 50,000 euros in sales from a single newsletter!
 Of course, if I'm angry, I'd rather have agreed on some kind of profit deal, revenue-share deal and not a normal settlement.
 Fuck, well, never mind!
 I very rarely do revenue share, because it's very difficult to estimate, it's very difficult to measure, but well, never mind.
 If you have an idea, please let us know.
 But yes, that brings a lot and since then he has been doing it regularly and kills two birds with one stone.
 Suddenly he becomes a valuable supplier of information for his customers because he keeps giving them tips; with its products of course.
 Hey, it's autumn now, now you need these products to take care of your hobby things and so on.
 Hey, now it's spring, now you need this.
 Hey, it's summer now you need this.
 Hey, remember here, hey, remember.

-Yes, of course, by chance the products are in the shop and by coincidence there are of course also the products that you might want to buy right now, then also with a small voucher.
-Of course, it’s best to do it a little earlier, so if I say: You need this in spring, then I’ll of course give you the voucher in February, so that people realize in March that they really need it, and then they don’t get a discount anymore, they get the newsletter have also ordered and received it, then really have a real advantage from it and I then make sales in a way that I would not normally make with these products.
-I can also control that a bit via the newsletter.
-And I just have an insane audience there, when I just look at how big a newsletter like that grows, there are enough shops that have two, five, ten, 15,000 people on the newsletter and they're not just any people .
+Yes of course, by chance there are the products in the store and by chance there's of course also the products that you should buy right now maybe, then also with a small coupon.
+Best of all, of course, a bit upstream, so if I say: You need in the spring, then I make the voucher in February, of course, so that people realize in March that they really need it, then no longer get a discount, but those who have also ordered the newsletter and have received it, then also really have a real advantage of it and I make the sales just then so where I would not normally make it with these products.
+I can control that a bit via the newsletter.
+And I simply have an insane audience when I simply look at how big a newsletter grows, there are enough stores that have two, five, ten, 15,000 people on the newsletter and these are not just any people.

-Ok, if you generated the address through a competition, then of course you can leave it alone. if you at least generated the addresses via a pop-up where people could request a voucher, then you can probably do a lot with them.
-If you can generally write to customers who have already bought something, that's great, of course, depending on how many you have there.
-But that's a really interested target group, I can't buy them otherwise, maybe I can try to target them via Facebook, Instagram and so on, but actually I can't buy them and they're really interested and I can talk to them directly send the information to your email inbox.
-Then I should do the same!
-Because there's real sales in there, let's think about it, a newsletter like this has an opening rate of at least 20 percent, if I do it reasonably well.
-So you should actually be able to achieve a 20 percent opening rate.
+Ok, if you have generated the address via a competition, then you can of course leave it.
+If you have generated the addresses at least via a pop-up, where people could request a voucher, then you can probably already do quite a lot with them.
+If you can generally write to customers who have already bought something, that's great, depending on how many you have.
+But that's just a really interested target group, I can't buy them otherwise, I can maybe try to target them via Facebook, Instagram and so on, but actually I can't buy them and they're really interested and I can send them the info directly to their email inbox.
+Then I should do it accordingly!
+Because there's real revenue in it, let's consider so a newsletter has an opening rate, if I do it reasonably properly, times of at least 20 percent.
+So 20 percent open rate should actually get you there.

-Yes, quite well, maybe 15, sometimes 30, 20 is a good average.
-So, you are welcome to write in the comments on jdk./Podcast.
-There is an area for each episode where you can leave comments, you can write in the comments how correct that is, I'm up to you, whether you have an opening rate of 20 percent or more or less, maybe I'm wrong and I have it now wrong numbers in my head or something.
-And then of these 20 percent who open the newsletter, I don't know what, another 20 percent click into the shop, that means 5 percent of the people I'm writing to are in my shop and I sell them with a relative There is a high probability that they don't just come up like that, I usually have my own very high conversion rate, probably again of 20 percent.
+Yes, quite good, maybe sometimes 15, rather sometimes 30, 20 is a good average.
+So, you can write in the comments on jdk./Podcast.
+There's an area for each episode, where you can leave comments, you can write in the comments how right I am with it with you, whether now have 20 percent opening rate or more or less, maybe I'm wrong and now have the wrong numbers in my head or so.
+And then of these 20 percent, which open the newsletter, click stop so I do not know what, again 20 percent in the store, that is 5 percent of the people, which I write now are in my store and those I sell with a relatively high probability what, they do not come just like that, there I usually have my own very high conversion rate, probably also again of 20 percent.
 And then you see that one percent of the people I write to become customers.
-I don't think that's so bad and that's a worst-case scenario.
+I don't think that's bad at all, and that's a worst-case scenario.

-I can turn one percent into customers with every newsletter, i.e. one percent of my reach, with every newsletter in a very targeted manner, i.e. turn new customers into repeat buyers.
-If I have a really good offer, it quickly goes up again.
-And then there's real, real money in it.
-But of course there are two questions that arise, the question is: How often can I send a newsletter like this?
-And what exactly am I writing in there?
-And I'm putting these questions together on purpose because the answer is the same.
+I can convert one percent of my reach into customers in a very targeted way with every newsletter, i.e. turn new customers into repeat customers.
+If I have a really good offer, then that quickly goes significantly higher.
+And then there is really, really money in it.
+But of course there are two questions that arise: How often can I send out a newsletter like this?
+And: What exactly do I write in it?
+And I put these questions together on purpose, because there is the same answer.
 The answer is relevance!
-If the newsletter is relevant, I can send it out as often as I want.
+If the newsletter is relevant, then I can send it as often as I want.
 Then I can blow out a newsletter twice a day if it's relevant.

 So if I have sailors in the summer, or stand up paddlers or something like that, I can definitely send them a newsletter twice a day in the summer.
 If I add value with a weather report or something and say "Hey now you can" - "Hey now you can't" and then tell them "Man is colder, but you also need that and the neodymium and the neoprene suit" - not in winter so.
 I can't offer them any added value there, so I have to lower the frequency accordingly, so you have to look for something else that I can add value to.
 And that's just the trick: I have to add value to the newsletter.
 And if I can deliver added value, then I can send as many newsletters as I want, because then it's interesting for the user.
 Very easily.
 So if someone can tell me something important, they can call me every five minutes, if they call me again five minutes later and tell me the same thing, I naturally say "Hey dude, you just told me, I'm not interested.". according to relevance.